 Ambushes, kidnappings, robberies, and violent crime can add to the insecurity in many areas of the country.
 U.S. citizens representing various foreign interests in property or contract disputes -- a common problem for U.S. and foreign companies doing business in Afghanistan -- have reported that local counterparties to the disputes have threatened their lives or held them or their employees captive under extrajudicial conditions while awaiting payouts or intervention by local authorities.
 U.S. citizens who find themselves in such situations should not assume that local law enforcement or the U.S. Embassy will assist them in resolving such disputes or intervene on their behalf with Afghan officials.

 The Department of State considers the threat to U.S. government personnel in Afghanistan sufficiently serious to require them to live and work under strict security restrictions.
 All locations outside the U.S. Embassy and other U.S. government facilities are considered off limits to Embassy personnel unless there is a compelling government interest in permitting such travel that outweighs the risk.
 In addition, the internal security policies of the U.S. Embassy may be changed or adjusted at any time and without advance notice.
 Periodically, the Embassy will restrict or prohibit movements by its personnel, often on short notice and for reasons such as terrorist attacks, security threats, or demonstrations.
-Potential target areas include key national or international government establishments, international organizations, and locations frequented by the expatriate community, like restaurants, hotels, and guesthouses.
+Potential target areas include key national or international government establishments, international organizations, universities, and locations frequented by the expatriate community, such as restaurants, hotels, and guesthouses.

 The U.S. Embassy's ability to provide emergency consular services to U.S. citizens in Afghanistan is limited, particularly for those persons outside of Kabul.
 U.S. citizens who choose to visit or remain in Afghanistan despite this Travel Warning are encouraged to monitor the Embassy’s website and to enroll in the Smart Traveler Enrollment Program (STEP) in order to obtain the most current information on travel and security within Afghanistan.
 Enrollment in STEP makes it easier for the Embassy to contact U.S. citizens in case of emergency.
 U.S. citizens without Internet access may enroll directly with the U.S. Embassy.

 U.S. government-facilitated evacuations occur only when no safe, commercial alternatives exist.
-Evacuation assistance is provided on a cost-recovery basis, which means the traveler must reimburse the U.S. government for travel costs.
+Evacuation assistance is provided on a cost-recovery basis, which means the traveller must reimburse the U.S. government for travel costs.
 The lack of a valid U.S. passport and Afghan visa may hinder a U.S. citizen’s ability to depart the country and may slow the U.S. Embassy's ability to assist.
 U.S. citizens in Afghanistan should ensure that they have proper and current documentation at all times.
 Evacuation options from Afghanistan are extremely limited due to the lack of infrastructure, geographic constraints, and other security concerns.
-The U.S. government typically evacuates U.S. citizens to a safe haven, and travelers are responsible for making their own onward travel plans.
+The U.S. government typically evacuates U.S. citizens to a safe haven, and travellers are responsible for making their own onward travel plans.
 U.S. citizens should not expect to be evacuated to the United States and should always maintain medevac insurance while living or traveling abroad in case they need emergency medical evacuation back to the United States, which can be a significant expense.
 For more information, see "What the Department of State Can and Can't Do in a Crisis."

 The U.S. Embassy in Kabul is located at Great Massoud Road (also known as Bibi Mahru or Airport Road) between Radio Television Afghanistan (RTA) and the Ministry of Public Health.
 The Consular Section of the U.S. Embassy can be reached at 301-490-1042, ext.
 8499, from the United States or +93(0) 700-108-499 from abroad during business hours, Sunday through Thursday, 8 a.m. to 4 p.m., Kabul time.
 For after-hours, truly exigent emergencies involving U.S. citizens, please contact the Embassy Duty Officer at +93-(0)700-108-001.
 Any routine consular correspondence relating to services for U.S. citizens may be sent to KabulACS@state.gov.

+The U.S. Embassy often receives threat information concerning U.S. citizens and interests in Afghanistan.
 For the latest security information, U.S. citizens living or traveling abroad should regularly monitor the Department of State’s Consular Affairs’ website where the current Worldwide Caution, Travel Alerts and Travel Warnings, and Country Specific Information for Afghanistan can be found.
 Up-to-date information on security can also be obtained by calling 1-888-407-4747 toll free in the United States and Canada or, for callers in other countries, by calling a regular toll line at 1-202-501-4444.
 These numbers are available 8:00 a.m. to 8:00 p.m.
 Eastern time, Monday through Friday (except U.S. federal holidays).

 The U.S. Embassy also encourages U.S. citizens to review the Traveler's Checklist, which includes valuable security information for those living or traveling abroad.
 Follow us on Twitter and the Bureau of Consular Affairs page on Facebook as well.